India General Service Medal (1936)

 The second clasp was only struck and distributed after the Second World War.
 Recipients of a Mention in Despatches were entitled to wear an oak leaf emblem on the ribbon.

-Following the grant of Indian Independence in 1947 the medal became obsolete, although it could still to be worn in uniform by British, Indian and Pakistani servicemen.
+Following the grant of Indian Independence in 1947 the medal became obsolete, although it could still be worn in uniform by British, Indian and Pakistani servicemen.

 Description

 The medal is silver, 36 mm in diameter, and has the following design:

 The obverse shows the crowned head of King George VI facing left with the inscription 'GEORGIVS VI D.G: BR OMN: REX ET INDIAE IMP:'. meaning "George the Sixth, by the Grace of God, King of all the Britains, and Emperor of India".
 The reverse depicts a side view of a tiger standing astride a mountain range with the word 'INDIA' above.